 Running a business is a challenge for even the most seasoned entrepreneurs.
 Accomplishing the same thing as a single parent is another story entirely.
 There are many different ways a new business can go wrong, and there are parallels to raising a child.
 They require plenty of care and attention, and preparation can go a very long way.

-Typically, single parents running a business is likely doing so from the comfort of their home, thanks to the accessibility of today’s modern apps.
+Typically, single parents running a business is likely doing so from the comfort of their home, thanks to the accessibility of today’s modern apps and small business resources spread out across the internet.
 However, it does raise some unique challenges that only come with working from home.
 While there’s nothing quite like consistency and hard work, here are some tips to ensure that you make the most out of your opportunities running a business as a single parent.

 Get insurance out of the way as soon as you can